Kirsten Bauer

 Kirsten Bauer is an Australian landscape architect notable for her contributions to practice, education and research.
-She is a Director of Aspect Studios in Melbourne.
+She is the Director of Aspect Studios in Melbourne.

 Background

 Bauer has a Master of Architecture (Landscape Architecture) by Design and a Bachelor of Landscape Architecture with Honours, both from RMIT University.
 She is a fellow and former Victorian Chapter President of the Australian Institute of Landscape Architects (AILA).
 She is a current member of the Office of the Victorian Government Architect's Victorian Design Review Panel and a board member of Birrarung Council (a statutory body established by the Victorian Government to protect the Yarra River for the benefit and enjoyment of future generations).
-Bauer is an Adjunct Professor of Landscape Architecture at RMIT University and regularly lectures at university and industry events in Australia and abroad.
+Bauer is an adjunct professor of Landscape Architecture at RMIT University and regularly lectures at university and industry events in Australia and abroad.
 She co-curated the 2019 International Festival of Landscape Architecture, held in Melbourne.
 Bauer has guest edited multiple editions of Landscape Architecture Australia including issues 165 – The Square and The Park and 140 – Creating Communities.